ajithSSin/HyperledgerFabrics/README.md

 ### Verify the Network

-Check that the containers are running:
+Check that the containers are running:ou

 ```bash
 docker ps